-Recurrent herpetic eye infections can lead to greater eye damage, which is why doctors want to prevent their recurrence.
+Recurrent herpetic eye infections can lead to greater eye damage, which is why doctors aim to prevent their recurrence.
+Other prevention tips include:

-If a person has recurrent eye infections or starts to experience vision loss, they should seek an appointment with an eye specialist for an assessment and advice on additional treatments.
+If someone has recurrent eye infections or starts to experience vision loss, they should seek an appointment with an eye specialist for an assessment and advice on additional treatments.

 Below are the answers to some common questions about eye herpes.

 A person with herpes in the eye may experience watery eyes and redness.
 Some people may also have sores, which look like small blisters, on their eyelid.

 How can someone tell if they have eye herpes?

 The symptoms of herpes in the eye may be similar to other conditions, such as conjunctivitis and infection with the varicella-zoster virus.
 People should speak with a healthcare professional for an accurate diagnosis.